radleylewis/blog/pages/writing/arch_btrfs_encrypt_qtile_001.md

 # Arch Install [btrfs + encryption + zram + qtile]

 Good morning, good afternoon or good evening, whereever you are reading this from.
 These installation instructions form the foundation of the Arch system that I use on my own machine.
-While it's important to always consult the official Arch wiki install guide [here](https://wiki.archlinux.org/title/Installation_guide), but sometimes you may find your preferences deviating from the the official guide, and so my intention here is to provide a walkthrough on setting up your own system with the following:
+While it's important to always consult the official Arch wiki install guide [here](https://wiki.archlinux.org/title/Installation_guide), sometimes you may find your preferences deviating from the the official guide, and so my intention here is to provide a walkthrough on setting up your own system with the following:
    - [btrfs](https://btrfs.readthedocs.io/en/latest/): A feature rich, copy-on-write filesystem for Linux.
-   - [LUKS](https://gitlab.com/cryptsetup/cryptsetup/):  disk encryption based on the dm-crypt kernel module.
+   - [encryption](https://gitlab.com/cryptsetup/cryptsetup/):  disk encryption based on the dm-crypt kernel module.
    - [zram](https://www.kernel.org/doc/html/v5.9/admin-guide/blockdev/zram.html): RAM compression for memory savings.
    - [timeshift](https://github.com/linuxmint/timeshift): A system restore tool for Linux.
    - [QTile](https://qtile.org/): A full-featured, hackable tiling window manager written and configured in Python.